Phone callsIncoming and outgoing calls to the practice are recorded for safety and quality purposes.

 At Waunfawr the practice operates an Appointments System for all consultations and clinics.
 Normally, urgent appointments can be given within 24 hours, but delays can occur if specific times, days or Doctors are requested.

 Emergency appointments e.g. abdominal pain, children with temperatures etc, can always be accommodated, but we do ask and advise you to telephone first to ensure that you can be seen with a minimum of delay.
-Routine appointments can be booked in advance within 2-4 weeks.Unfortunately, given the nature of medical consultations, we cannot guarantee that specific appointment times can be met.
+Routine appointments can be booked in advance within 2-4 weeks by telephone or e-mail.Unfortunately, given the nature of medical consultations, we cannot guarantee that specific appointment times can be met.

 If you have a lot to discuss and require a long appointment please advise the receptionist, thus avoiding delays to other patients.

 When you phone for an appointment, don't be alarmed if the Nurse or Receptionist asks you questions that you may feel are personal or not relevant.
 This is simply in order that you may be given the first free appointment or one at a time when the Doctor can best deal with your particular problem.
 It also enables the Nurse to give you advice or reassurance you until you can be seen.
 This is particularly applicable at times when surgeries are already booked up.

 If you feel a home visit is needed and the patient is unable to travel to the surgery because of illness, please telephone before 10:00 a.m.
 You will be asked what the main symptoms are and you will be able to discuss the matter with the Doctor or Nurse.
 This ensures the smooth running of the practice and enables the practice team to ensure that priority cases are seen first.
 A late call may delay a visit until the next day as we do not like to disrupt surgeries or clinics and inconvenience those who have made appointments.
 Emergency calls will be dealt with by the normal practice of assessing the priority and responding accordingly.
 All the reception staff are used to these procedures and are able to advise you.